pikor69/Sensors/README.md

 # Sensors (ESPNow, MQTT, JSON)

-## ESP-based sensors using JSON for packet data and ESPNow &lt;> MQTT transmission.
+## ESP-based sensors using JSON for packet data and ESPNow to MQTT gateway.

 The basic setup consists of esp8266 or esp32-based sensors using ESPNow to transmit JSON packets to the MQTT Gateway.
 Gateway is made of two microcontrollers, one ESP-based receiving ESPNow packets and transmitting them over the serial connection to the MQTT Sender.